chunbaobao/Deep-JSCC-PyTorch/README.md

 ## Update-2024.06.04
-- modify the `train.py` to omit most of the args in command line, you can just us `python train.py --dataset ${dataset_name}` to train the model.
+- modify the `train.py` to omit most of the args in command line, you can just use `python train.py --dataset ${dataset_name}` to train the model.
 - add tensorboard to record the results in exp.
 - add the `visualization/` file to visualize the result.
 - add bash file to run the code in parallel.